BitlyTwiser/YouShallPass/README.md

 ```
 # YouShallPass
 - Password Generator
-- Utilized as a web UI, base API to query, or command line application.
+- Utilized as a web UI, API to query, or command line application.

 # Usage:
 - Run install script which will perform the following actions: